Elsheshtawey1/vscode-clone-project/README.md

     ```bash
     npm run dev
     ```
     This will start the application in development mode.
-Open [http://localhost:5173](http://localhost:5173) (or another port if 5173 is in use) to view it in the browser.
+Open [http://localhost:5173](http://localhost:5173) to view it in the browser.

 ## Usage Guidelines